Securities Transaction Tax

+The Government announced on 24 March 2023, that STT will increase by 25% effective 01 April 2023.
+STT on Futures (sell side) will be 0.0125% from the current 0.01% and STT on Options(Sell side) will be 0.0625% from 0.05%.

 The STT is levied and collected by the union government of India.

 STT can be paid by the seller or the purchaser depending on the transaction.
 The Securities Contract (Regulation) Act, 1956 defines Securities the transaction of which are taxable under STT.

 Scope of STT

 According to the Securities Contracts (Regulation) Act, 1956, STT would be applicable on following securities: